 The port is environmentally certified for several years, and work systematically and committed to improvements to reduce the negative environmental impact of its own operations.

-Since a lot of the port’s environmental impact is indirect and consists of road and ferry traffic to and from the port, it is important to also pursue projects that are focused on facilitating and creating conditions for all our customers, but also other stakeholders, to develop a greener and sustainable business.
+Since a lot of the port’s environmental impact is indirect and consists of road, rail and ferry traffic to and from the port, it is important to also pursue projects that are focused on facilitating and creating conditions for all our customers, but also other stakeholders, to develop a greener and sustainable business.

 The city and the port are closely linked, which means that the interaction with the city and its inhabitants is another key in our efforts to develop a sustainable business and adapt the port business for the future.